B-R-P/KrutrimTranslate/README.md

 # Krutrim Translate

 ## Introduction
-Our work is inspired by AI4Bharat's IndicTrans2.
-We utilized the IndicTrans2 training pipeline to develop a translation model with an increased context length, extending it from 256 to 4096.
-For training, we leveraged their dataset while also augmenting it with our own data to enhance performance.
-Their original model featured 18 encoder and 18 decoder layers, whereas we explored various architectures for both training and distillation.
+The Krutrim translate model translates the input text into one of the chosen Indic languages.
+To build Krutrim translate, we increased the context length of the popular IndicTrans2 translation model, extending it from 256 to 4096.
+For training, we leveraged the Bharat Parallel Corpus Collection (BPCC) while also augmenting it with our own data to enhance performance.

-The model provided in this repository is a distilled version with 6 encoder and 3 decoder layers, supporting translation in both directions: English to Indic and Indic to English.
-This architecture was chosen primarily because it achieved a 4x reduction in latency compared to the 18 encoder and 18 decoder model.
+Furthermore, to improve latency, we explored various architectures for both training and distillation.
+We are open-sourcing the distilled version with 6 encoder and 3 decoder layers, supporting translation in both directions: English to Indic and Indic to English.
+This architecture achieves at least a 4x reduction in latency compared to both the original IndicTrans2 and the distilled IndicTrans2 models, with minimal decline in performance.

-This repository is dedicated to model inference using the CTranslate2 format.
-Additionally, we also provide the model in Fairseq format.
-The choice of CTranslate2 for inference is due to its superior performance compared to Hugging Face (HF) and Fairseq formats.

-Here is the list of languages supported by our model:
+The following is the list of languages supported by our model: English, Bengali, Hindi, Kannada, Marathi, Malayalam, Gujarati, Telugu, and Tamil.

-- Bengali (ben_Beng)
-- Hindi (hin_Deva)
-- Kannada (kan_Knda)
-- Marathi (mar_Deva)
-- Malayalam (mal_Mlym)
-- Gujarati (guj_Gujr)
-- Punjabi (pan_Guru)
-- Telugu (tel_Telu)
-- Tamil (tam_Taml)
+## Key Features
+- Long context: up to 4096 tokens
+- Fast latency: 4X better than IndicTrans2 distilled models

 ## Model Summary
+Krutrim translation model is a transformer based sequence to sequence model, with six encoders and three decoders.
 The training process was conducted in four stages:

-1️⃣ Stage 1 – Initial training round\
+Stage 1 – Initial training on a large transformer model (16 encoder and decoder layers)\
-2️⃣ Stage 2 – Fine-tuning the model\
+Stage 2 – Fine-tuning the large transformer model\
-3️⃣ Stage 3 – Back translation\
+Stage 3 – Back translation on large transformer model\
-4️⃣ Stage 4 – Distillation of the best model obtained in Stage 3
+Stage 4 – Distillation of the large transformer model obtained in Stage 3

-For the English-to-Indic direction, only Stages 1, 2, and 4 were performed, while for Indic-to-English, all four stages were completed.
-For further details, please refer to the evaluation results section.

 ## Evaluation Results

-As we benchmarked our model against AI4Bharat's IndicTrans2, we evaluated its performance using the IN22-gen and IN22-conv datasets.
-The IndicTrans2 results were sourced from their research paper, where their model consists of 18 encoder and 18 decoder layers, whereas our model features a 6 encoder and 3 decoder architecture.
+As we benchmarked our model against IndicTrans2, we evaluated its performance using the IN22-gen and IN22-conv datasets.
+The IndicTrans2 results were sourced from their research paper.
 Below, we present a comparison of the CHRF++ scores achieved by both models.

 ### IN22-gen
 **English to Indic**